rayyichen310/adadistill_with_adaface_loss/Readme.md

 }
 ```

+---

 ## License

-This project is released under the **Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0)** license.
+This project is released under the
+**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC BY-NC-SA 4.0)** license.

+- Non-commercial use only
+- Attribution required
+- Derivative works must use the same license